syedsalman3753/mosip-file-server/README.md

 # mosip-file-server

-mosip-file-server used to share MOSIP's public certs, apk files, and .well-known URIs related to DIDs, Hubs, and Agents with MOSIP partners, open-source communities, etc...
+mosip-file-server used to share 's public certs, apk files, and .well-known URIs related to DIDs, Hubs, and Agents with MOSIP partners, open-source communities, etc...

 ## .well-known
 * Make sure to add the `controller.json` and `mosip-context.json` files to the `config server`.